Learn how to Use an Ear Thermometer. Mercury thermometers are the old, reliable standbys for determining whether you or your child has a fever.

 Step 9 – Monitor the Patient

-In order to ensure that the fever does not return or elevate, you must continue to monitor the health of the patient.
-If they begin taking Tylenol, ensure that none of the other medications that they take contain acetaminophen.
+You must continue to monitor the patient’s health to ensure that the fever does not return or elevate.
+If they begin taking Tylenol, ensure that none of the other medications they take contain acetaminophen.
 Too much acetaminophen is toxic and can cause liver damage or death.

 Step 10 – Electrolyte Drinks

-There are drinks on the market such as Pedialyte that restore the natural balance of electrolytes in the body of a child.
-If a child is drinking a lot of fluids but is not eating, this can help to restore their body chemistry and speed up the recovery.
+There are drinks on the market, such as Pedialyte, that restore the natural balance of electrolytes in a child’s body.
+If a child is drinking a lot of fluids but is not eating, this can help restore their body chemistry and speed up recovery.

 Step 11 – Sanitize the Thermometer

-Before you return your thermometer to its packaging, you should re-sanitize it by wiping the tip and any contact points with an is propyl wipe or cotton ball dipped in rubbing alcohol.
+Before you return your thermometer to its packaging, you should re-sanitize it by wiping the tip and any contact points with a propyl wipe or cotton ball dipped in rubbing alcohol.

-Let it air dry because rubbing alcohol often contains a percentage of water that can harbor germs and help them grow if you let the instrument incubate germs.
+Let it air dry.
+Rubbing alcohol often contains a percentage of water that can harbor germs and help them grow if you let the instrument incubate.

 Step 12 – Store in a Safe Place

-If your digital thermometer has batteries, it may be best to remove them before putting the device back into storage.
-Certain kinds of batteries can leak and cause damage to the device and its terminals.
+If your digital thermometer has batteries, it may be best to remove them before storing the device.
+Certain kinds of batteries can leak and damage the device and its terminals.

-The battery life will also be diminished if the batteries are not removed.
+Battery life will also be diminished if the batteries are not removed.
 However, some medical devices have specially made batteries that can be kept in the device and are not easily removable.
-Always read the instructions of your device thoroughly to determine whether the batteries should be removed or not.
+Always read the instructions of your device thoroughly to determine whether the batteries should be removed.

 (FAQs)